Call for Papers, Seminars, & Participation

 - Employee Benefits and Retirement Planning for Companies;

-- Other Business and Economic Endeavors Involving Decision Making- including literature review on Decision Processes and related concepts, models, and theories.
+- Other Business, Economic, and Legal Endeavors Involving Decision Making- including literature review on Decision Processes and related concepts, models, and theories.

 .
-Upon request of interested presenters, a few carefully selected and further reviewed papers would be published in The Journal of Behavioral Finance & Economics- JBF&E.
+Upon request of interested presenters, a few carefully selected and further reviewed papers would be published in Volume 5 of The Journal of Behavioral Finance & Economics- JBF&E

+.
 For submission considerations please see the related deadline at the end of this announcement.
+NOTE on the Journal:

-Awards for the Best Doctoral Student Papers in Behavioral Finance & Economics
+Awards for the Robert A. Olsen Best Doctoral Student Papers in Behavioral Finance & Economics

 .
-Upon request at the time of submission, dissertations and/or research papers submitted by doctoral students from across the world will be further reviewed by the Program Committee, and up to three (3) Best Papers will be selected for special recognition at our 2014 ABF&E Annual Meeting.
-Recognition includes:
+Upon request at the time of submission, dissertations and/or research papers submitted by doctoral students from across the world will be further reviewed by the Program Committee, and up to three (3) Best Papers will be selected for special recognition at our 2015 ABF&E Annual Meeting.
+Recognition includes receiving:

-- Presenting Academy’s “Award Certificate for the Best Doctoral Student Paper in Behavioral Finance & Economics”,
+- Academy’s "Award Certificate for the Robert A. Olsen Best Doctoral Student Paper in Behavioral Finance & Economics",

-- Considering for publishing, upon the winners’ request, the selected papers in The Journal of Behavioral Finance & Economics- JBF&E.
+- Consideration for publishing, upon the winners’ written request, the selected papers in The Journal of Behavioral Finance & Economics- JBF&E.

 .
-To submit your paper or seminar proposal, simply click on the following URL and follow the related instructions.
+To submit your completed paper, detailed abstract, or seminar proposal, simply click on the following URL and follow the related instructions.
 The submission fee is $45.00.
 To submit, click here: http://www.aobf.org/papersubmissionform.php

 Notifications of results will be emailed to all respondents generally in three (3) weeks from the date of submission.

-Special Sessions and Panels.
-Persons interested in organizing a Special Session or Panel should submit a letter of interest, along with a short bio using the deadline and instructions above.
+Special Sessions and Panels/Workshops.
+Persons interested in organizing a Special Session or Panel/Workshop should submit a letter of interest, along with a short bio using the deadline and instructions above.

-If your paper is accepted for presentation at the Annual Meeting, you agree to the followings:
+If your submission is accepted for presentation at the Annual Meeting, you agree to the followings:

 - The presenting author(s) will be required to present the paper in a professional manner and as assigned.

-- The presenting author(s) will be required to pre-register for the Conference within two weeks of the paper’s acceptance by paying in full the due Conference Registration Fee of $285.00.
-Only half of the paid registration fee ($142.50) is refundable if cancellation is made within one month after the issuance of the Acceptance Letter.
+- The presenting author(s) will be required to pre-register for the Conference within two weeks of the paper’s acceptance by paying in full the due Conference Registration Fee of $349.00.
+Only half of the paid registration fee ($174.50) is refundable if cancellation is made within one month after the issuance of the Acceptance Letter.
 Otherwise, no refund will be issued.
 (There is a $50.00 discount for qualified doctoral students if payment made as instructed and status as doctoral student is verifiable after registering for the conference.)
 Payment must be made via our secure and fully Online Registration and Payment System.
-To register and pay the due fees, please click on the “2014 Conference” menu item our Web site www.aobf.org and select “Registraion.Conference.2014”.
+To register and pay the due fees, please click on the "2015 Conference" menu item on our Web site www.aobf.org and select "Registration.Conference.2015".

-- If the presenting author(s) does not register as stated above, the paper will be cancelled and the space will be released to other authors with accepted papers on the Waiting List.
-Letters of acceptance will be sent electronically by April 28.
+- If the presenting author(s) does not register as stated in item 2 in above, the paper will be cancelled without notification and the space will be released to other authors with accepted papers on the Waiting List.

 - Each presenting author whose paper is accepted for presentation will be required to discuss another colleague’s paper.
 Presenting authors will be sent a preliminary version of the program in late-June, and asked to identify papers which they would like to discuss at the Meeting.
-Requests to discuss specific papers, or to chair specific sessions will be taken on a first-come, first-served basis (in your request email you may list up to three preferred papers in order of preference).
+Requests to discuss specific papers, or to chair specific sessions will be taken via email on a first-come, first-served basis (in your request email you may list up to three preferred papers in order of preference).
 If a presenting author does not submit her/his choices for papers to discuss, the Program Chair(s) will assign her/him a paper.

 For any question you may email us at: email@example.com